 The results of medical malpractice can be devastating and affect the rest of your life or take away the life of a loved one.
 Your recovery from medical malpractice could get expensive and make you miss out on opportunities in the future.
 If your loved one had an integral financial part in someone’s life, the loss of that support can be scary.

 - Medical Expenses.
-Past medical visits, medication bills, and recovery expenses you’ll have to pay in the future can cause a lot of financial stress, especially when you weren’t at fault.
+Past medical visits, medication costs, and recovery expenses you’ll have to pay in the future can cause a lot of financial stress, especially when you weren’t at fault.
 A medical malpractice claim could get you compensation for these expenses.

 - Lost Wages.
 If your recovery prevents you from working, you might be able to get compensation for lost wages.